FlintSH/FlintSH/README.md

 - [find.fl1nt.dev](https://find.fl1nt.dev): Finds all websites under a keyword.
 I made it because google sucks at finding niche sites.
 - [NebulaMC](https://discord.gg/3BjbDwPBDx): Now shut down, but was my custom-coded Minecraft server - ran with [@sp-ec](https://github.com/sp-ec).

-Various other countless game servers and projects that I've worked on over the years.
+There's a lot of other things I've made over the years, but these are the most prevalent. :)

 ## Get in Touch: